umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Viewing-and-Exporting-Entries/index.md

 ![Record bulk actions](images/BulkActions.png)

-After checking at least 1 record you should see the available actions.
+After checking at least 1 record you will see the available actions in the top-right corner.

 By default there are 2 possible actions:

 - Approve
 - Delete

-### Approve

-Will place the records in the approved state
-### Delete

-Deletes the records from the database (not possible to undo)